kezoo/sprite-webpack-plugin/README.md

   templatePath {String} define your own css template, default null

-  fixedStylePath {String} this is the path of the css property 'background-url',
+  fixedStylePath {String} this is for the css property 'background-url',
-                 if you know the image url, you can assign it here, recommend. otherwise the plugin will use the relative path
+                 if you know the image url, you can assign it here, recommend. otherwise the plugin will use the relative path.
+                 :new:, add support for base64, simply just using this word.

 ```